safegit/hello-world/README.md

 This is my first repository
 Hi there,

-I am newbee to learn Web App, development with basic programming knowledge.
+I am newbea to learn Web App, development with basic programming knowledge.
 Hope to have a wonderful learning experience hereat GITHUB.